otto-de/api-guidelines/content/guidelines/020_General-Guidelines/020_JSON/030_Identifiers/020_should-use-ec-uuid-to-identify-customers.md

 Also, for endpoints that work with user-based scopes (i.e. retrieving a customers shipment overview) it is included in the JWTs sub (or subject) claim and thus signed by the authentication server.

 An example can be found in the [OAuth2 section](../../../030_REST-Guidelines/005_Authorization/010_OAuth-2.0/index.md).
-For the subject claim to be filled the client needs to implement the [authorization code grant flow](R000052) (in which the user gives their permission).
+For the subject claim to be filled, the API client needs to implement the [authorization code grant flow](R000052) (in which the user gives their permission).